 – Prepare for the worst: example bring enough clothes in your carry on that if both kids puked all over them selves you & the people next to you everyone would have clean clothes

-– Now that Diapers.com is around (& ships free) order your diapers, wipes, take n toss cups, baby food, snacks etc & ship it to the house or hotel you are going to.
+– Now that we have the wonderful Amazon.com (& ships free) order your diapers, wipes, take n toss cups, baby food, snacks etc & ship it to the house or hotel you are going to.
 This is a lot easier & cheaper than checking a giant bag of the stuff.
-For beach trips this summer you could even add sunscreen, a few sand toys from yoyo.com & other essentials for the house from soap.com
+For beach trips this summer you could even add sunscreen, a few sand toys, household items if you’re renting a house, etc

 – Have an “anything goes” attitude with things like pacifiers, blankies, snacks, iPads etc. These are all things that are only aloud at bedtime or only for very special rewards at our house……when on an international flight they can have all they want!